Transport in Podlaskie Voivodeship: Railways

 There are 13 trains a day from Warsaw, the first one leaving at 5.14 and the last one at 20.14.
 The journey takes about 1 hour and 51 minutes with some nonstop trains doing it in just 1 hour and 30 minutes.
 13 of those trains are operated by PKP Intercity and cost zl for the second class and zl 59 (15 euro) for the first-class ticket.
-Białystok has also direct connections with other cities in Poland such as Gdańsk, Łódź, Kraków and Olsztyn, Białystok also has a twice a day international train to Vilinus.
+Białystok has also direct connections with other cities in Poland such as Gdańsk, Łódź, Kraków and Olsztyn, Białystok also has a twice a day international train to Vilnius.

 For timetables and prices, see Polish State Railways.

 Rail Baltica

 Rail Baltica is one of the priority projects of the European Union Trans-European Transport Networks (TEN-T).
 The project is supposed to link Finland, Baltic States and Poland and also improve the connection between central and eastern Europe and Germany.

 It requires an upgrade of the existing standard gauge railway from Warsaw-Białystok-Ełk- Sokółka -Trakiszki to 200 km/h.